 - Trajan Pro 3 (2011, with Carol Twombly) and Trajan Sans (2011).
 The Trajan Sans family comprises six weights, ranging from Extra Light to Black (matching the weight range in Trajan Pro 3), with language coverage for Pan-European Latin, Cyrillic, and Greek.
 Maxim Zhukov advised on the design of the Cyrillic portion of the family, and Gerry Leonidas advised on the Greek, while Frank Grießhammer provided technical production support.
 Trajan Sans won an award at Modern Cyrillic 2014.

 For Warnock Pro, he got an award at the Type Directors Club (TDC2) 2001 competition.
 In 1991, he received the Prix Charles Peignot for excellence in type design.
 Minion Pro Greek, Minion Pro Cyrillic&Greek and Brioso Pro won awards at the TDC2 Type Directors Club's Type Design Competition 2002.
 At TDC2 2006, he won an award for Garamond Premier Pro.
 Arno Pro won an award at the TDC2 2007 competition.
+In 2018, he received the Frederic W. Goudy Award for Typographic Excellence at Rochester Institute of Technology.
 Bio at Linotype.
 Minion Pro now ships with Acrobat Reader and covers all European languages, including Greek and Cyrillic.

 Type designers ⦿